Axway-API-Management-Plus/SMTP-testing-tools/README.md

 # Description
-- useful tools for debugging anything where you have to deal with the API Gateway and email :
+- Useful tools for debugging anything where you have to deal with the API Gateway and email :
   * https://nilhcem.github.io/FakeSMTP/
   * a Python script